charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ```

-Each scroll image above with annotations has an `Id` property followed by an array named `imageAnnotations` of annotation object literals.
+Each scroll image with annotations has an `Id` property followed by an array named `imageAnnotations` of annotation object literals.

 An annotation object defines a single annotation located on a scroll image.
-Each annotation object contains for properties as described below:
+Each annotation object contains four properties as described below:

 * `x` x coordinate in OpenSeadragon viewport coordinates of the upper right hand corner of the annotation.

-* `y` x coordinate in OpenSeadragon viewport coordinates of the upper right hand corner of the annotation.
+* `y` y coordinate in OpenSeadragon viewport coordinates of the upper right hand corner of the annotation.

-* `title` title text of the annotation.
+* `title` title of the annotation.

 * `text` body text of the annotation.